berkeracir/ceng501/project/README.md

     </tr>
 </table>

-STFT with Kaisar-Bessel window function is applied to the input segmsents with 512 I/Q pairs; however, there are no information about the window length, shape factor and side-lobe attenuation.

-I/Q samples are from the time-domain and its frequency-domain information is obtained by applying STFT.
+STFT with Kaiser-Bessel window function is applied to the input segmsents with 512 I/Q pairs; however, there are no information about the window length, shape factor (β) and side-lobe attenuation (α) values.
+I/Q samples are obtained from the time-domain, and its frequency-domain information is obtained by applying STFT.
+In the paper, FDA improves the model's performance.

 One of the unmentioned information is about input size and this was one of the hardest part of this project.
-Generated I/Q data is a complex number; therefore, it's real part (I) and imaginary part (Q) is split such that one segment can be in the shape of `(512,)` or `(2, 512)`.
+Generated I/Q data is a complex number; therefore, it's real part (I) and imaginary part (Q) has to be split such that one segment is in the shape of `(512, 2)` or `(2, 512)`.

 ## 2.2.
 My interpretation

 ### 2.2.1 Data Generation

 Authors are used hardware (three NI USRP-2921s and one NI USRP-2944R) for creating the dataset by transmitting and receiving WiFi, LTE and 5G waveforms.
-Since, I do not have any equipment for waveform transmission and reception, I generated data directly within the *MATLAB* and was able to generate pure signals (WiFi, LTE and 5G without coexistencing).
+Since, I do not have any equipment for waveform transmission and reception, I planned to generate data directly within the *MATLAB* and generate pure signals (only WiFi, LTE and 5G signals without coexisting).

+### 2.2.2 CNN-LSTM Architecture

+Since there are information about only activation function which is SELU, I had to improvised the network's design.
+In the paper, the proposed architecture is compared against CNN and LSTM models, so I planned to start from implementing CNN and LSTM models and then combining both CNN and LSTM.

+As I mentioned, input shape was the puzzling part of this project since the I/Q value is a complex number.
+For example, a batch of segments with the shape of `(B, 512)` with complex numbers can be reshaped into to the following shapes before fed into to the CNN or LSTM layer:

+* `(B, 1, 512, 2)`: Real (I) and imaginary (Q) values are in the width dimension. (*CNN*)
+* `(B, 2, 512, 1)`: Real (I) and imaginary (Q) values are in the channel dimension. (*CNN*)
+* `(B', L, 512, 2)`: *L* different segments are used in the channel dimension where *L* is the sequence number.
+Real (I) and imaginary (Q) values are in the width dimension. (*CNN*)
+* `(B', L, 1024)`: *L* different segments are used where *L* is the sequence number.
+Real (I) and imaginary (Q) values are flattened to input dimension. (*LSTM*)

+But what about STFT of the segments?
+STFT of a batch of segments is in the shape of `(B, 512, 3)` with complex values.
+Therefore, it can be reshaped into to the following shapes before passed into the CNN or LSTM layer:

+* `(B, 3, 512, 2)`: Real (I) and imaginary (Q) values are in the width dimension. (*CNN*)
+* `(B, 2, 512, 3)`: Real (I) and imaginary (Q) values are in the channel dimension. (*CNN*)
+* `(B', L, 512, 6)`: *L* different STFT of segments are used where *L* is the sequence number.
+Real (I) and imaginary (Q) values are flattened into the width dimension. (*CNN*)
+* `(B', L, 3072)`: *L* different STFT of segments are used where *L* is the sequence number.
+Real (I) and imaginary (Q) values are flattened to input dimension. (*LSTM*)

+In order to decide which shape is better in terms of classification performance, I planned to compare CNN, LSTM and CNN-LSTM architectures with different input shapes.

+In order to decide whether FDA improves the classification accuracy, I planned to compare CNN, LSTM and CNN-LSTM architectures with and without FDA.
+I also planned to test that whether using FDA with the segment improves the classification performance as the authors mention that FDA is used together with the segment (512 I/Q pair).

+In this project, I tried to do the followings in my implementations:
+* Train FCNN (Fully-Connected Neural Network), CNN, LSTM, CNN-LSTM model
+* Use different input shapes
+* Use segment, FDA and FDA with segment as an input
+* Train with noisy data (dataset generated with different SNR values in AWGN channel model)

+# 3. Experiments and results

+## 3.1.
+Experimental setup

+### 3.1.1 Dataset Generation

-I used *WLAN Toolbox*, *LTE Toolbox* and *5G Toolbox* in *MATLAB R2021a* to generate waveforms with AWGN.
+I used *WLAN Toolbox*, *LTE Toolbox* and *5G Toolbox* in *MATLAB R2021a* to generate waveforms with AWGN channel model.
 Waveforms are generated with every possible waveform combinations (which might be more extensive than the project's waveform parameters).
+For generating WiFi and LTE data, MATLAB script is written.
+I tried to write a similar script for generating 5G data, but *5G Toolbox* interface was not mature enough as *WLAN and LTE Toolboxes*.
+Therefore, I generated the 5G data from the 5G waveform generator GUI and saved waveform data into files.
+Then, 5G waveform data was read from them and written into dataset with *MATLAB* script.
+It is said that, in the forums of *MathWorks*, *5G Toolbox* interface will be updated in *MATLAB R2021b* release so that script similar to *WiFi* and *LTE* waveform generator can be written for *5G* data generation.

-For the implementation, approximately 45,000 segments are generated: 14,410 WiFi, 13,972 LTE and 16,170 5G segments.
+For the project, approximately 45,000 segments (512 I/Q pairs) are generated: 14,410 WiFi, 13,972 LTE and 16,170 5G segments.
 The number of generated segments can be easily increased.
 Visualization of 256 I/Q pairs can be seen below.

 <table style="margin-left:auto; margin-right:auto">
     <tr valign="top">